sparkdotfi/spark-docs-v2/docs/pages/user-guides/earning-savings/sdai.md

 ## Integrating Savings Vaults

 For technical documentation on the sDAI implementation and how to integrate please refer to the [Developer docs](/dev/savings/sdai-token).

+## Savings xDai on Gnosis Chain

+Savings xDAI on Gnosis Chain will in most cases offer a higher yield than sDAI on Ethereum Mainnet.
+This is an intentional mechanic of how Savings xDAI is designed.

+Gnosis Chain uses xDAI, which is DAI bridged from Ethereum to Gnosis Chain as its base network currency for fees.
+The bridged DAI is locked in a token bridge on Ethereum mainnet, where it is deposited into the Dai Savings Rate to earn yield.
+This means all DAI on Gnosis Chain, is earning the DSR.
+Gnosis Chain offers its own version of Savings DAI called Savings xDAI.
+For users to earn savings on Gnosis Chain, they must deposit xDAI it into the Gnosis Savings xDAI contract.
+Gnosis has elected to distribute all the yield accrued for the entire bridged DAI supply only to Savings xDAI depositors on Gnosis Chain.
+This means Savings xDAI will offer a higher yield, due to the fact that not all xDAI is deposited into Savings xDAI.
+Therefore you will in most cases see a higher yield for Savings xDAI on Gnosis Chain than Savings DAI on Ethereum Mainnet.

+- Savings xDAI Token Address: [0xaf204776c7245bf4147c2612bf6e5972ee483701](https://gnosisscan.io/token/0xaf204776c7245bf4147c2612bf6e5972ee483701)

+- More info on Savings xDAI: [Gnosis Forum Post](https://forum.gnosis.io/t/deposit-dai-of-the-xdai-bridge-in-sdai-vault-from-spark/7236)